Click the questions to find your answers below

 To prepare the final pack, individual cigarettes are sorted into pack-sized groups and wrapped in foil to preserve their freshness.

-The ingredients we add to many of our brands keep the tobacco moist, aid the manufacturing process, replenish natural sugars lost during leaf curing, and contribute to each brand’s unique taste.
-We do not add ingredients to make cigarettes addictive.
+Philip Morris International does not add ingredients to make cigarettes addictive.
+The ingredients PMI adds to many of our brands keep the tobacco moist, aid the manufacturing process, replenish natural sugars lost during leaf curing, and contribute to each brand’s unique taste.

 It’s the nicotine that makes cigarettes addictive.
 Nicotine exists naturally in tobacco, which is the main ingredient in our cigarettes.